 How Did You Get Started With Class 101?

 We found out about Class 101 when my oldest daughter was going through her college search.
 Helping my daughters find the right fit for college was really important to me.
-A good family friend had used Class 101’s Founder and CEO Tom Pabin as a consultant, and they recommended we give him a call.
+A good family friend had used Class 101’s Founder Tom Pabin as a consultant, and they recommended we give him a call.
 He was already meeting with students in the Nashville area and offered to come down and meet with us.

 We loved his service and we began telling all our friends about it.
 He began working with our youngest daughter on her college search, and at that time he was looking for a franchise to open in Nashville.

 What Does a Typical Day for You Look Like?

 I wake up in the morning thinking about my students, where they’re going to be when they get that acceptance from the school they’ve been hoping to get when they reach that ACT score they’ve been working toward, even when they reach that GPA they’ve been reaching for.

 What I really love about Class 101 is that one-on-one interaction.
 It’s a “getting to know you” time.
 We talk about grades, we talk about the tests, we talk about the resume and getting into colleges.
 During that time, we really start to form a bond.